'Lab Report: The Powerpuff Girls x Casetify includes sugar, spice and everything nice

 For the 90s kids who, like me, grew up watching Cartoon Network, the latest Casetify collection in collaboration with Warner Bros is bringing the nostalgic show to a range of tech accessories.
 Choose from your favourite characters including Blossom, Bubbles and Buttercup on Casetify’s Impact, Ultra Impact, Pillow, Clear and Bounce Cases, available for iPhone, Samsung and Google Pixel.

 The collection also includes accessories for AirPods and AirPods Pro, AirTags, Apple Watch bands, wireless chargers, MacBook, iPad and the Nintendo Switch.
-All products in the collection are going for HK$279.
+All products in the collection are going for HK$279 (INR 2,947.77).

-The Powerpuff Girls x Casetify collection launches worldwide on Casetify’s official website and at the brand’s studio locations on 2 June.
+The collection launches worldwide on Casetify’s official website and at the brand’s studio locations on 2 June.